Chicken Cacciatore Recipe

 ENJOY!!

-Additional Chicken Recipes…
+More Chicken Dinner Recipes…

 Chicken Cacciatore Recipe

-Chicken Cacciatore Recipe is a Tuscan rustic-style stew that cooks the chicken in a skillet with a rich, flavorful sauce.
+Chicken Cacciatore Recipe is a Tuscan rustic-style stew that cooks the chicken with vegetables in a skillet with a rich, flavorful sauce.
 A comforting dish, chicken cacciatore is often served over polenta or risotto.
 Perfect for a family Sunday dinner.

 Ingredients